 - Making Sense of News, an updated version of a six-week all-online Coursera course launched in January 2017, is a joint project of Hong Kong University’s Journalism and Media Studies Centre, and the Center for News Literacy.
 The course is hosted by faculty and staff from both Universities.
 The Hong Kong University team has taught News Literacy to undergraduates at HKU and run workshops for News Literacy teachers in China, Vietnam, Myanmar, Japan and Malaysia, and is now offering the course online.

-Summer Workshops and Training Programs
+Upcoming Workshops and Training Programs

 - Friday, October 13 2017 - Illinois Council for the Social Studies Fall Conference

 - Tuesday, October 17 2017 - An Introduction to News Literacy

 McKendree University - Lebanon, Illinois